arielf/learning-to-learn/README.md

 ***Unlike in the previous solution:***

-  - The ratio of training to test data is much better here
+  - The ratio of training to test data is much better (divided 50%/50%)
-  - The final test and train losses are equal
+  - The final test & train losses are equal (0.021)
-  - The train & test loss convergence curves are closer and more consistent
+  - The train & test loss convergence curves are closer to each other and more consistent
-  - We see almost no loss spikes
+  - We see almost no loss spikes along the learning loss curves
   - There are no near white hidden-layer nodes.
 While a few are whiter than others, they seem to still contribute to the overall solution
+  - Early weights (links between nodes) are very uniform in their color

 All the above indicate that this model has a good (low) expected generalization error.